opengeospatial/GEOE3/GeoE3-Quality-Dashboard/Evaluator/README.md

 4. Scores are then combined up the quality hierarchy using weighted average with weights stored in the configuration file.
 5. Output is 5 **DataFrames** that are saved in tabular format (CSV) so that it is easily usable in the dashboard application (ie. Power BI)

+## Origin of quality metrics and classification

+The source for the metrics used in this classification include :
+- ISO 19157-3 ;
+- ISO 19115 ;
+- ISO 19139 ;
+- INSPIRE Metadata Implementing Rules: Technical Guidelines based on EN ISO 19115 and EN ISO 19119 (v 1.3) ;
+- the FAIR principles.

+For additionnal information on the metrics and classification, see this [index file](https://github.com/opengeospatial/GEOE3/tree/main/GeoE3-Quality-Dashboard/Evaluator/Quality_metrics_and_where_to_find_them.xlsx).

 ## Configuration file format

 The configuration file is named 'Dashboard_structure.json' and is in a JSON format.